samsquire/ideas4/README.md

 We can exponentially grow the chunk size if it doesn't take long to run a chunk.

+# 49. Indepenfent data layout from structure

+The layout of memory can be independent of the data structure.

 # Generating ideas

  * marketplace